DUNE-DAQ/docs/docs/packages/daq-buildtools/README_spack.md

 In both the links above you'll notice you'll be running a program called `nanorc` to run the DAQ.
 To learn more about `nanorc` itself, take a look at [the nanorc documentation](https://dune-daq-sw.readthedocs.io/en/latest/packages/nanorc/).

 <a name="Finding_Info"></a>
 ## Finding Info on Your Work Area

 A couple of things need to be kept in mind when you're building code in a work area.
-The first is that when you call `dbt-build.py`, it will build your repos against a specific release of the DUNE DAQ software stack - namely, the release you (or someone else) provided to `dbt-create.py` when the work area was first created.
+The first is that when you call `dbt-build`, it will build your repos against a specific release of the DUNE DAQ software stack - namely, the release you (or someone else) provided to `dbt-create` when the work area was first created.
 Another is that the layout and behavior of a work area is a function of the version of daq-buildtools which was used to create it.
 As a work area ages it becomes increasingly likely that a problem will occur when you try to build a repo in it; this is natural and unavoidable.

 As such, it's important to know the assumptions a work area makes when you use it to build code.
 In the base of your work area is a file called `dbt-workarea-constants.sh`, which will look something like the following:
 ```
 export SPACK_RELEASE="N22-04-09"
 export SPACK_RELEASES_DIR="/cvmfs/dunedaq-development.opensciencegrid.org/spack-nightly"
-export DBT_AREA_ROOT="/home/jcfree/daqbuild_N22-04-09_spack"
 export DBT_ROOT_WHEN_CREATED="/home/jcfree/daq-buildtools"
 ```
 This file is sourced whenever you run `dbt-workarea-env`, and it tells both the build system and the developer where they can find crucial information about the work areas' builds.
 Specifically, these environment variables mean the following: